 From the opening trumpet melody to Johnny Cash's gravelly vocal, every aspect of "Ring Of Fire" is uncommonly iconic.
 The 1963 country music hit became synonymous with the Man In Black for the rest of his career, topping the country chart for seven weeks and spawning myriad covers in Nashville and every other genre over the next 50 years.
 Saying it's one of the greatest hits of Cash's career is an understatement.

 So it stands that such an uncommonly classic song has an uncommon story -- and conflicting accounts of the story, at that.
-Just where did one of the great pieces of American music originate?
+Where did one of the great pieces of American music originate?

 A career on the rise

 Before Johnny Cash released "Ring Of Fire" as a single, he had a steadily growing career.
 His now-legendary 1957 debut album Johnny Cash With His Hot And Blue Guitar established a buzz that eluded the singer in his prior attempts at a gospel career.

-But despite a growing career (before the launch of The Johnny Cash Show), he only had one album release that charted.
+But despite a flourishing career (before the launch of The Johnny Cash Show), he only had one album release that charted.
 1958's The Fabulous Johnny Cash hit No. 19.
 And to make matters worse, his string of top 10 radio hits was in decline, and the early 1960s felt like something of a dry spell for the new star.

 And yet his personal life couldn't have been more interesting.
 Tours with the Carter Family resulted in a blossoming creative relationship with June Carter, which also led to problems at home with his first wife, Vivian Liberto and their young family.

 Carter first found inspiration from the song thanks to a line in poetry book owned by her uncle A.P.
 She and songwriter Merle Kilgore penned the tune together after adopting the poetry into a love story.

 But she didn't give the song to Johnny first.
 Instead, she offered what was at the time called "(Love's) Ring Of Fire" to her sister Anita, who put a folksy spin on the tune.